Federal Strategy Needed to Help Ensure Efficient and Effective Delivery of Home and Community-Based Services and Supports

 Recommendation for Executive Action

-Comments: HHS agreed with this recommendation, noting that it continually strives to improve its strategic coordination and described ways that it facilitates cross agency strategic efforts, including a community-living initiative with HUD and an interagency workgroup on Olmstead requirements.
-HHS also described collaboration by HHS and HUD on policy research projects concerning housing and supportive services for older adults, including a comparison of health service utilization by older adults who live in assisted housing with those who do not and an evaluation of a demonstration in Vermont that provides services and supports to residents of HUD-assisted housing.
-We continue to encourage HHS to engage all five agencies to develop a cross agency federal strategy for administering home and community-based services for older adults.
-Using the eight practices to enhance and sustain interagency collaboration that we identified in prior work could help the five agencies address some of the challenges.
+Comments: HHS agreed with this recommendation, noting that it continually strives to improve its strategic coordination and described ways that it facilitates cross agency strategic efforts.
+HHS has addressed this recommendation through its various interagency efforts over the years examining the HCBS needs of older adults.
+For instance, in 2015, HHS described HHS and HUD collaboration on policy research projects concerning housing and supportive services for older adults, including a comparison of health service utilization by older adults who live in assisted housing with those who do not and an evaluation of a demonstration in Vermont that provides services and supports to residents of HUD-assisted housing.
+In 2017, HHS described efforts between ACL, CMS, and DOT's Coordinating Council on Access and Mobility to address in-home services, transportation, and other needs of older adults.
+Additionally, in 2018, ACL participated in a daylong workshop with CMS, HUD, USDA, DOT and other federal agencies examining housing and health needs for rural older adults and adults with disabilities.
+The workshop enabled agencies to share information on cross-cutting issues and identify areas for additional work.

 Recommendation: The Secretary of the Department of Health and Human Services should facilitate development of a cross-agency federal strategy to help ensure that federal resources from Administration for Community Living, CMS, USDA, HUD, and DOT are effectively and efficiently used to support a comprehensive system of HCBS and related supports for older adults.
 Through such a strategy the agencies could, for example, define common outcomes for affordable housing with supportive services, non-medical transportation, and nutrition assistance at the federal level; develop lessons learned for the local networks that area agencies on aging and community-based organizations are forming; and develop strategies for leveraging limited resources.